yatesdr/dazzle/README.md

 This project was created for that purpose - to allow for self-service playing of "walk-on" music for Softball games from the dugout.
 The basic idea is that each player gets a button, and when they're going up to bat it's easy to start and stop their song with minimal distraction from the game or having to mess with phones and playlists and bluetooth connections.

-Dazzle is designed to directly drive a single powered PA speaker with a mono mix, but could be patched into a local stadium sound board just as easily.
+Dazzle is designed to directly drive a single powered PA speaker with a mono mix, but could also be patched into a local stadium sound board or other sound system for sound effects and sample playback.

 ## BOM
 You need the following: